 · You might also use hyperlinks to these and relevant online documents, referred to in your core case, so people can very quickly and easily click through to more detailed information if they want to.

-· Nominate an individual to take ownership of the core case and ensure that it is kept up-to-date.
+· Nominate an individual to take ownership of your charity case for support and ensure that it is kept up-to-date.

-· Ensure that the way in which you portray your beneficiaries is the way in which they would wish to be.
+· Ensure that your funding bid portrays your beneficiaries is the way in which they would wish to be.

 · Be mindful of data protection by ensuring that you have informed consent to include any personal information on an individual, if this is something you wish to do.